Cardinals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Anthony DeSclafani (1-1) will take the mound for the Giants, his fifth start of the season.
+- The Giants will send Logan Webb (1-4) to the mound for his sixth start this season.

+- He has earned a quality start one time in five starts this season.

-- DeSclafani has pitched five or more innings in four straight games and will look to extend that streak.
+- Webb will look to finish five or more innings for the sixth start in a row.

 |Opponent